 To sell and buy Dukascoins, the bank has created a secure internal marketplace that is designed as an easy-to-understand bulletin board that is linked to clients’ accounts at the bank.
 It allows posting conditional orders (providing liquidity) or picking the desired orders from other participants (using liquidity).

 He confirmed that all transactions carried out on the internal marketplace are secured by Dukascopy, so the customers shouldn’t be concerned about receiving the equivalent value when the transaction is approved by third-parties.

 Dukascopy Warns on Fake Partner

-On February 27, the Swiss bank warned customers that it had no relationship with GCG Asia, which claims to be a partner and authorized affiliate of Dukascopy.
+On February 27, the Swiss bank warned customers that it had no relationship with GCG Asia, which claims to be a partner and authorised affiliate of Dukascopy.
 The bank advised clients to stay away from this clone entity.

-It seems that the fraudulent entity is trying to mislead potential investors into believing that it is providing a legal service by using data of an authorized firm that operates under a similar brand-name.
+It seems that the fraudulent entity is trying to mislead potential investors into believing that it is providing a legal service by using data of an authorised firm that operates under a similar brand-name.

 The Broker Adds More CFDs

 On Tuesday, the Swiss broker announced that its list of tradable instruments is growing, as it had added contracts for differences (CFDs) on two commodities – Cocoa (COCOA.CMD/USD) and Sugar (SUGAR.CMD/USD).
 Besides, users will be able to trade on the price of the Poland Index (PLN.IDX/PLN).
 All three instruments can be already traded on both Live and Demo platforms.